-Accredited by the Accrediting Council for Independent Colleges and Schools to award associate's degrees.
-The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the United States Department of Education.
-Its accreditation of degree-granting institutions also is recognized by the Council for Higher Education Accreditation.
+Accredited by the Accrediting Council for Independent Colleges and Schools to award diploma's and associate's degrees.
+The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education Accreditation.
 The Accrediting Council for Independent Colleges and Schools (ACICS) is located at 750 First Street, NE, Washington, D.C.
 20002; (202) 336-6780.